eberfreitas/elm-express/README.md

 });
 ```

-This is the smallest possible `elm-express` application.
-You will probably have to wire some ports if you wanna make
-things interesting.
-The way to call ports is exactly the same as you would with any normal Elm application and you can
-do that directly using the `app` constant.

-Also, this example assumes that you have compiled your Elm application into a `main.js` file. `elm-express` does not
+In this example, `elm-express` is initialized with an `app` instance, a `secret` key for signed cookies and session, a
+port number, a session configuration object, and a `requestCallback` function.
+You can define your `requestCallback`
+function to modify incoming requests before they are handled by your Elm application.

+Note that the `app` instance is just a regular Elm application, so you can call ports and manipulate it as you would
+with any normal Elm application.

-have any opinions on how you should build or bundle your application, so feel free to use whatever processes you fill
+Also, `elm-express` does not have any opinions on how you should build or bundle your Elm application, so you can use
-the most comfortable with.

-In the same way that you can define ports an manipulate your Elm `app` freely, the `elm-express` bridge just exposes a
+any process you feel comfortable with to compile your Elm code.

+### Use your server instance

-regular Express.js application.
-You can use the `server` const as any regular Express.js application.
-That means that
+Finally, you can use your `server` instance as you would with any regular Express.js application.
+You can define routes,
-you can define routes outside your Elm application, apply middleware and whatnot.

-Notice that calling `server.start()` is akin as calling `server.listen()` if this was a pure Express.js.
-The `start()`
+apply middleware, and more.

+When you're ready to start listening for requests, call `server.start()`, which will automatically set up everything
-method will call `listen()` automatically while setting up all that is needed for our Elm application to properly
-catch requests and send responses.
+needed for your Elm application to properly handle requests and send responses.

 ### Parameters

-This is a list of the params you can pass to `elmExpress` in order to create your application:
+Here is a list of parameters that you can pass to the elmExpress function to create your application:

-- `app`: Should be a reference to your initialized Elm application;
+- `app`: A reference to your initialized Elm application.
-- `secret`: A random string to be used by the cookie parser an session management libraries;
+- `secret`: A random string to be used by the cookie parser and session management libraries.
-- `sessionConfig`: An object with the necessary keys for session config.
-Check
+- `sessionConfig`: An object with the necessary keys for session configuration.
-  [Express.js docs](http://expressjs.com/en/resources/middleware/session.html) to better understand what is possible to
-  inform here. **Note:** whatever `secret` you pass in this config, it will be overwritten by the top-level `secret` to
-  keep consistency;
-- `requestCallback`: This is a callback function that will be called at every request.
 Check the
+  [Express.js documentation](http://expressjs.com/en/resources/middleware/session.html) for more information on what
+  can be configured here.
+Note that whatever `secret` you pass in this configuration object will be overwritten by the
+  top-level `secret` to ensure consistency.
+- `requestCallback`: A callback function that will be called for every request.
+Check the
-  [`/example`](https://github.com/eberfreitas/elm-express/tree/main/example) folder to see it in action;
+  [`/example`](https://github.com/eberfreitas/elm-express/tree/main/example) folder for an example of how to use this
+  callback.
-- `errorCallback`: If there is any internal error, `elm-express` will call this with a `string` describing the issue.
-If
+- `errorCallback`: A function that will be called with a string describing any internal errors.
+If not provided, the
-  this callback is not informed, we just call `console.error` with the message;
-- `timeout`: If by any reason a request takes more than the `timeout` time (in milliseconds) than we kill that request.
-  Default: `5000`;
+  `console.error` function will be used to log the error message.
+- `timeout`: The maximum time (in milliseconds) a request can take before it is terminated.
+The default value is `5000`.
-- `port`: Port to bind the server.
-Default: `3000`;
+- `port`: The port to which the server should bind.
+The default value is `3000`.
-- `moutingRoute`: Tells Express.js where to mount our Elm application.
-Default: `/`.
+- `mountingRoute`: The route at which the Elm application should be mounted.
+The default value is `/`.

 ## How it works?

-When we call `server.start()`, `elm-express` will setup a route `server.all()` using the `moutingRoute`.
-For a
+When `server.start()` is called in `elm-express`, a route is set up using `server.all()` and the specified
-`moutingRoute` of `/`, the call will be like `server.all("/*")`.
-That means that any sub-path will be caught by
+`mountingRoute`.
+If the `mountingRoute` is `/`, the call will be `server.all("/*")`.
+This means that any sub-path will
-`elm-express` and sent to your Elm application to be handled. `elm-express` does not have a router in place.
-You can
+be caught by `elm-express` and passed to your Elm application for handling.
+There is no built-in router in
-use pattern matching to properly build your model using the request's URL as well as other information (like the
+`elm-express`, but you can use pattern matching to construct your model using information from the request, such as the
-request's method), just like you could do if you were building a client-side SPA.
+URL and method, similar to how you would build a client-side SPA.

 ## Example

-For a full featured example of this library capabilities, you can visit the
-[`/example`](https://github.com/eberfreitas/elm-express/tree/main/example) folder.
-There you will have a pretty good
-overview of both the Elm side of the application as well as how to wire it up with JavaScript.
+The [`/example`](https://github.com/eberfreitas/elm-express/tree/main/example) folder in the `elm-express` repository
+provides a comprehensive example of how to use the library's features.
+It includes examples of how to use Elm and
+JavaScript together to build a functional application.
+You can refer to this example to get a better understanding of
+how to use the library and its capabilities.